 Here, I should note that the United States still builds more buildings than it demolishes, so net imports of raw materials will continue.
 Circularity is thus not the catchall solution to ridding the world of modern-day slavery in the built environment, but it can certainly contribute to that task.

-Florian Idenburg is a cofounder of SO–IL, an architectural design firm based in Brooklyn.
+Florian Idenburg is a cofounder of SO–IL, an architectural design firm based in Brooklyn and a Professor of the Practice at Cornell University AAP.
 He is also part of the Design for Freedom Working Group, which aims to eradicate modern slavery from the built environment.